 How Does Surge Protection Prevent Damage?

 Without proper surge protection, your electronic devices are susceptible to damage caused by power surges.
-A surge causes the wiring to burn up, and if it doesn't completely destroy the device, it will cause stress on the internal components, reducing the device's useful life.
+A surge causes the wiring to burn up.
+If it doesn't destroy the device, it will stress the internal components, reducing the device's useful life.
 Surge protectors save your electronic devices from power surges and spikes by redirecting the excess electricity to the outlet's grounding wire.
-Common surge protectors include metal oxide varistors (MOVs) and gas discharge arrestors.
-MOVs are activated by excessive voltage levels, and they divert the surges while permitting the standard current to power electronic devices plugged into the surge protectors outlet.
+They divert the surges while permitting the standard current to power electronic devices plugged into the surge protectors outlet.
 Gas discharge arrestors are gas tubes that use inert gas as a conductor between the hot line and the ground line to divert electricity.

-Surge protectors have slight delays before they redirect a power surge, so shorter response times mean that your electronic devices will be exposed to a surge for shorter periods of time.
+Surge protectors have slight delays before redirecting a power surge, so shorter response times mean that your electronic devices will be exposed to a surge for shorter periods.
 Your electrician will probably suggest that you purchase a surge protector with a response time of less than one nanosecond.
 If you have questions about surge protection and want to ensure that the devices and appliances in your Addison home are protected, reach out to a skilled electrician at Adis Electric.